 Once again the government have closed schools, unless you’re a 6th year, but let’s be honest, that could change very quickly.
 So now you’re faced with home school, again.

-Nearly a week into all schools closing due to the widespread outbreak of the Coronavirus, you might be finding it difficult to take your education into your own hands, and study at home.
-It seems as though closures may last longer than originally thought, so it’s very important that you learn to stay motivated.
+You might be finding it difficult to take your education into your own hands and study at home.
+No one knows how long schools will stay closed for this time, so it’s very important that you learn to stay motivated.

 Here are our tips on how to study at home:

 One of the most important things to do when studying from home is to establish a routine.
 This doesn’t have to match exactly to your usual school routine but keeping a similar flow is a good idea.
 Wake up early, grab a shower, have breakfast, do the things you would usually do on a morning before heading to school.

 During ‘school hours’, outline a timetable for yourself, or stick with the one you would have followed in school.
 If you have maths first thing on a Tuesday morning, then try to do maths first thing Tuesday morning, and so on.

 Depending on your school’s situation some of you might be having lessons via Skype or online, this will help with your new routine.
 There may be days when you indulge in a lie-in or take an extra long break, don’t beat yourself up about it.
 Instead, put in the same hours you usually would in school.
 Start late?
 Finish later, and vice versa.

 It can be tempting to roll out of bed, slip into your dressing gown and chill like that all day whilst getting your school work done but this isn’t great for your mindset.
 Instead, change out of the pjs you were sleeping in, even if it’s just into a fresh set of pjs or loungewear.
 Making this change in ensemble will help you to separate your day.